rajuRapc/heapSort/README.md

 The ask for zero or a none zero iteger value
 0 to exit any other to continue looping the above algoirthm

+# heapSortSamplerun-1
+HeapsortSamplerun-1  shwos a sample run of the program

-How to run the code
+# How to run the code

 downlaod the heapSort.cpp file

-using visualstudio:
+ # using visualstudio:

 To create a C++ project in Visual Studio 2019
 From the main menu, choose File > New > Project to open the Create a New Project dialog box.